harold-js/harold-website/src/docs/recipes.md

 ## Featured post

-You can use `postsList` Handlebars helper with `perPageLimit` param set to 1.
-Then you can provide your wrapper `className` and style it as you need.
+You can use the `postsList` Handlebars helper with `perPageLimit` set to `1`.
+Then provide your wrapper `className` and style it as needed.

 ```handlebars
 {{postsList